 Level 2 – Type-based selectivity and feature class replacement

-In level 2 processing, level 1 functionality is allowed as well as suppression of all features of a specified feature type in a specified product, with another feature type from a different product being displayed instead.
+In Level 2 processing, Level 1 functionality is allowed as well as suppression of all features of a specified feature type in a specified product, with another feature type from a different product being displayed instead.
 Filtering by attribute values and geometry type is also possible.
-The output of interoperability processing is the same as level 1 with certain feature types suppressed.
+The output of interoperability processing is the same as Level 1 with certain feature types suppressed.